Havana - Things to Do in Havana in April

 What to Pack

-SPF 50+ sunscreen and reapply frequently - UV index reaches 8, and Caribbean sun reflects off white colonial buildings
+SPF 50+ sunscreen and reapply every 2 hours - UV index of 8 is serious, and the Caribbean sun reflects off those white colonial buildings in Old Havana.
+Locals wear long sleeves for a reason.

-Basic Spanish phrasebook or translation app downloaded offline - English is limited outside major tourist areas
+Spanish phrasebook or translation app downloaded for offline use - English is limited outside major tourist sites, and making the effort to speak Spanish, even badly, changes how locals interact with you.
+Download Google Translate's Spanish pack before arriving.

 Insider Knowledge